-The short answer is quite simple: because humans are visual creatures.
+The short answer is quite simple: using three dimensions allows us to see advanced spatial patterns.
+Humans are visual creatures.
 Images are the first thing we interpret.
 Of all our senses our brains first and foremost rely on our eyesight.
 Half of our brains are devoted to vision in some way.

 Even though our eyes don’t actually see in 3D , our brains connect the two separate images our eyes see and create a 3D image.
 This is called stereoscopy.
 We use this for depth perception.
 In many cases 3D vision is simply necessary.
 Imagine catching a ball without depth perception, or picking up something from the ground.
 This would be very hard for us.